 - Combine buying with entertainment

 For furniture retailers, the approach of ‘try before you buy’ is crucial and this option for customers is a winning ticket.
 Offering this yet futuristic technology of AR is of news value alone, to begin with.
 The mere fact that a retailer has an AR app instantly gets the attention and potentially increase sales.
-To prove this point, a good example is GAP chain of stores, that opened up augmented dressing rooms, got big publicity and higher traffic to their website in result.
+To prove this point, a good example is GAP chain of stores, that opened up augmented dressing rooms, got big publicity and higher traffic to their website in a result.

 AR is also a fine tool for personalization of customer needs, especially when it comes to furniture.
 Shoppers really want the ability to see how the items will look at their homes or offices.
 IKEA was the first AR ice-breaking furniture company introducing the catalog app for these exact needs.
 A user takes a photo of a place with the app, browses the catalog and tries selected items onto a place.